zzz6519003/substrate-how-to-guides/docs/07-Tutorials/02-Entreprise/product-pallet.md

 ---
 sidebar_position: 2
 keywords: pallet design, intermediate, runtime
-code: code/kitties-tutorial/01-basic-setup.rs
+code:
 ---

-# Part I: Basic set-up
+# Part II: Registrar pallet
 :::note
 This tutorial assumes that you have already installed the prerequisites for building with Substrate on your machine.
 If you haven't already, head over to our [installation guide][installation].